michaelmarty/MassSpecCodingClub/README.md

 This series of lessons will cover how to set up Python from scratch and write a simple script to plot a mass spectrum.
 Skills and learning outcomes are outlined below each video

 * [Lesson 0.0: Setting up Python from Scratch](https://youtu.be/BLaoo1S3ImU)
-  * How to setup and run Python
+  * How to set up and run Python
   * Setting variables
   * Printing to the terminal
 * [Lesson 0.1: Loading Data Into Python](https://youtu.be/vpbdUQp8m0U)